wendlerc/dfs-graph-transformer/README.md

 DFS codes can be also computed for other graphs.
 Here I considered two karateclub datasets: reddit_threads and twitch_egos.
 Each of these datasets consists of two files reddit_edges.json and reddit_target.csv, twitch_edges.json and twitch_target.csv respectively.
 Paths to these files can be supplied via --graph_file which expects a path to the json and --label_file which expects a path to the csv.
 For performance reasons (the DFS code transformer's attention matrix is quadratic in the number of edges), we only consider graphs with less or equal 200 edges --max_edges 200.
+Furthermore, because the computation of minimum DFS codes was very slow for these datasets and the random ones performed quite well on the molecular data we only consider random DFS codes.

 ## Run torch geometric baselines